 4. Chat With Your Employees About Their Path To Higher Salaries Or Positions

 Having a clear path to promotions and higher salaries helps motivate your employees.
-Employees who stay stagnant for an extended period tend to become demotivated.
+Employees who stay stagnant for an extended period tend to become unmotivated, and workplace morale will go down.
 Going to the same job every day with no role changes or additional incentive can become draining to anyone.

 Instead, be clear about what your employees can do to get a promotion and make more money at your company.
 Having open and honest conversations about additional compensation can help your employees with their motivation.
 These conversations might end with your employees deciding to move to another company, but that gives you a chance to find talent that you can nurture in other ways.